If you’ve been to the launch of a new housing community, you’ll know emotions can run high from excitement to frustration.

 Certified cheque or bank draft.
 Please bring a certified cheque or bank draft in the amount of $10,000.
 This is the initial deposit on your new home.
 The fees for drafts and certified cheques can vary so you may want to ask which has the lower fee.

 Personal cheques.
 Be sure to bring your chequebook (with at least 3 cheques).
-These post-dated cheques will make up the balance of your down payment according to the following schedule:
+These post-dated cheques will make up the balance of your down payment.
+The current deposit schedule for The Altona Towns nows provides an extra 60 days to complete your deposit as follows*:

 All cheques should be payable to Harris, Sheaffer LLP (in trust)